 Direct deposit means that your paycheck is automatically and electronically deposited directly into your banking account.
 There is no physical check or cash involved with a direct deposit.

 Direct deposit uses a system called Automated Clearing House (ACH) to deposit your funds into your account.
-This allows your employer sends the fund electronically from their banking account directly into yours.
+This allows your employer to send the fund electronically from their banking account directly into yours.